Vicki L. McGarvey, Ed.D.

-Temple University Ambler, a respected innovator in research and education in social, economic, and environmental studies, delivers high-quality undergraduate, graduate, and non-credit courses and programs to meet the needs of the region and provide a rewarding life experience for students of all ages.
-Ambler Campus faculty members and administrators promote responsible citizenry through curricular and extracurricular activities and applied research that demonstrate and promote concepts central to the creation of strong, sustainable communities: student-centered learning, community engagement and respect for the environment.
+Temple Ambler, a respected innovator in education and research in social, economic and environmental studies, delivers high-quality undergraduate, graduate and non-credit courses and programs to meet the educational needs of the region for students of all ages.
+Ambler Campus faculty members and administrators promote responsible citizenry through curricular and extracurricular activities and applied research that demonstrate and promote concepts central to the creation of strong, sustainable communities, student-centered learning, community engagement and respect for the environment.

-Ambler's facilities include science laboratories, a library, top-quality computer labs, smart classrooms, Computer-Assisted Design (CAD) and Geographic Information Systems (GIS) labs/classrooms, a video conferencing room and 300-seat auditorium.
+Campus facilities include the Ambler Arboretum, an Aquaponics laboratory, science labs, a library, top-quality computer labs, smart classrooms, Computer-Assisted Design (CAD) and Geographic Information Systems (GIS) labs/classrooms, a video conferencing room and 300-seat auditorium.
 Additionally, there is a writing-mathematics-science resource center.

 - Accounting (online classes required)

 - Business Management

 - Landscape Architecture

 - Marketing (online classes required)